 More About Sex:

-When I was 35 I attended an est seminar named "About Sex."
-The person who presented the seminar, Werner Erhard, had presented several other seminars, all of which were brilliantly incredibly powerful.
-So thinks me, "Hey, why not?
-I'd like to learn a few more techniques about sex."
+When I was 35 I attended an est Seminar titled "About Sex."
+Werner Erhard, the person who presented the seminar, had presented several other seminars, all of which were brilliantly incredibly powerful.
+So, thinks "stud" me, "Hey, why not?
+I'd like to learn a few more techniques 'n tricks about sex."

-To appreciate this story you must know that Werner is an educator.
-Before meeting Werner I had never made the distinction between an educator and someone in the process of becoming an educator.
-It was only at age 34, after about twelve K-12 schools, and after many very good Navy and the Army schools, and after two college degrees, did I discover that I had never ever met an educator.
+To appreciate this story you must know that Werner is a genuine educator.
+Before meeting Werner I had never made the distinction between an educator and someone stuck in the process of becoming an educator.
+It was only at age 34, after attending about twelve K-12 schools, and after many very good Navy and the Army schools, and after two college degrees, did I discover that I had never ever met an educator.
 What I discovered was that most teachers are stuck somewhere in the process of becoming an educator.
 So you ask, how do you know when you're in an educator's class?
 The answer is simple.
 With an educator there are no grades, it's a pass/fail system.
 The class is so well designed that you absolutely get (learn) what the educator wants you to learn.
-There are no excuses, no reasons, as to why this result does not get produced, except, if you choose to drop out.
+There are no excuses, no reasons, as to why the stated purpose does not get produced, except, if you choose to drop out.
 In such a learning environment if a student is not learning it's never the student's fault.
 It's always that the teacher is not communicating.
 It's easy to tell if your teacher is in the "process of becoming" an educator because one or more students are failing.
 Obviously an educator has mastered communication and therefore you know, with absolute certainty, he/she can see right through you.
-B__S___ can't survive in such a space.
+B.S. and cons that have worked before can't survive in such a space.

 [ top ]